dev-ay/LiveProject/README.md

 *Jump to:&nbsp;&nbsp;[Table of Contents](#TABLE-OF-CONTENTS) > [FullCallendar Stories](#FULLCALENDAR-STORIES) >*
 ## Additional Enhancements:
 > Parent story.
-Please see the following sub-stories
+Please see the sub-stories below.
 ## Update TimeOffEvent Approval Status From Database When DetailsModal Opens
 ### Solution: